Jeff Whitlock with his family in front of the Provo mountains

 (2) Invest in public places & natural resources: I'll protect our canyons (e.g., defend Slate Canyon by creating a conservation easement) and foothills, embrace our lake and river as part of Provo's identity, and invest in District 2 parks like Upper Bicentennial Park.

 (3) Find balanced housing solutions: Everyone wants stronger neighborhoods, but the situation continues to get worse—it's time for a new strategy.
-We need solutions that protect our neighborhoods while also addressing our severe housing needs.
+We need solutions that protect our neighborhoods while also addressing our severe housing needs so that residents can afford to own in Provo.
 Parking bans are not the answer.

-(4) Champion fiscal responsibility: I'll develop a strategic plan to improve Provo's financial position and attract more high-paying jobs to Provo so we can better fund our sidewalks, roads, parks, and other essential services without raising taxes.
+(4) Champion fiscal responsibility: I'll develop a strategic plan to improve Provo's financial position and strengthen our economy so we can better fund our sidewalks, roads, parks, and other essential services without raising taxes.
+I will also work to promote more shopping and dining options on south end of State Street.

 (5) Build safer streets and active transportation: Our safety backlog is large and underfunded.
 I'll prioritize budget for faster, low-cost enhancements in community- and staff-identified areas.
 I'll also work to connect trails and active transit routes throughout District 2, particularly the neglected southern part of our district.